Standardized Testing Requirements & Policies

 • SAT

-Applicants choosing to submit AP or IB scores should include results from all subject exams completed prior to applying.
+Applicants who choose to meet the requirement with AP or IB scores should include results from all subject exams completed prior to applying.
+Applicants who choose to meet the requirement with ACT or SAT scores may also include any AP or IB scores of their choosing.

 What Test-Flexible Means